cfluke/allskyVR/docs/source/welcome.rst

 The Quickstart versions works on Linux and MacOSX operating systems.
 It requires a C compiler (gcc or cc).

 1. Navigate to the Github repository: https://github.com/cfluke/allskyVR
-2. Download and expand the zip file
+2. Select *Clone or download*, then downland and expand the ZIP file
-3. Change into the *allskyVR* directory and execute the deploy script from the command line: <tt>deploy.csh</tt>
+3. Change into the *allskyVR* directory and execute the deploy script from the command line:

+    deploy.csh

-4. Create the sample VR environment: *allskyVR -i exoplanets.csv -f format.txt*
+4. Create the sample VR environment:

+    allskyVR -i exoplanets.csv -f format.txt

 5. Transfer the export directory, *VR-allsky*, to a web server
 6. Open your web browser, navigate to the export directory, and view *index.html*